 The retroactive effective date for merit increases is 7/1/19 for monthly paid employees and 6/30/19 for bi-weekly paid employees.
 Bi-weekly paid employees will see the merit increase and the retroactive payments reflected in the October 30, 2019 paycheck and monthly paid employees will see the merit increase and the retroactive payments in the November 1, 2019 paycheck.

 An employee’s salary increase will be based on a pay for performance approach based on the employee’s performance rating.

 Salary increases for PPSM Supervisors and Managers are contingent on:

-Completion of mandatory (1) Sexual Violence and Sexual Harassment prevention training by all subordinate staff (non-represented and represented) in their unit, (2) Ethics Compliance training, and (3) Cyber Security training confirmed by the VCs and Deans, or designees by 7/31/19.
+Completion of mandatory (1) Sexual Violence and Sexual Harassment prevention training by all subordinate staff (non-represented) in their unit, (2) Ethics Compliance training, and (3) Cyber Security training confirmed by the VCs and Deans, or designees by 7/31/19.
 Managers can check the status of their direct reports at: https://hr.berkeley.edu/sites/default/files/how_to_view_an_individuals_report.pdf)

 Completion of written performance reviews for all subordinate non-represented staff in their unit by 8/31/19, confirmed by the VCs and Deans, or designees.

 Salary increases for individual contributors (non-manager/supervisor staff) are contingent on completion of mandatory (1) Sexual Violence and Sexual Harassment prevention training, (2) Ethics Compliance training, and (3) Cyber Security training.